 Sex offenders are not allowed into the YMCA regardless if they are a guardian or relative.
-All parents and adults given access to the facility will be checked through the National Sex Offender Registry
+All adults that have access to the facility will be run through the National Sex Offender Registry.

 Child Abuse Laws

 State Law considers us mandated reporters.
 If we suspect any signs of abuse or neglect, we are required to report it to the proper authorities.